stellarbeam/BTMediaControl/README.md

 # BTMediaControl
-Control Music player of smartphone connected via Bluetooth, for Ubuntu (not tested on other Linux distributions)
+Control media player of smartphone connected via Bluetooth, for Ubuntu (not tested on other Linux distributions)

 ## Requirements
 1. BlueZ version >= 5.48